What is Cyber Attack?

 SELECT * FROM users WHERE userID = '112' OR '1'='1';"

-The logic behind this is ‘1’=’1′ is always results TRUE, so the database will return the data of all of the users but not single user.
+> The logic behind this is ‘1’=’1′ is always results in TRUE so that the database will return all users’ data but not a single user.

-5. Man In The Middle (MITM) Attack
+> 5. Man In The Middle (MITM) Attack

-In MITM, the attacker places himself between the two parties, i.e. the sender and receiver, to intercept or manipulate the communication between them.
+> In MITM, the attacker places himself between the two parties, i.e. the sender and receiver, to intercept or manipulate the communication between them.
 By doing this, an attacker can collect information and impersonate any of the party.

-6. Cross-Site Scripting(XSS) Attack
+> 6. Cross-Site Scripting(XSS) Attack

-7. Eavesdropping Attack
+> 7. Eavesdropping Attack

-This attack happens when there is an interception of network traffic.
-Through this attack, the attacker can get access to the bank account, credits, and other private information.
+> This attack happens when there is an interception of network traffic.
+Through this attack, the attacker can access the bank account, credits, and other private information.

-There are two types of eavesdropping attacks.
+> There are two types of eavesdropping attacks.

-- Active Eavesdropping: In this, hacker gathers information by actively participating in communication like scanning the network ports, tampering HTTP requests, etc.
+> - Active Eavesdropping: In this, hacker gathers information by actively participating in communication like scanning the network ports, tampering with HTTP requests, etc.

-- Passive Eavesdropping: This involves information gathering by secretly listening to communications.
+> - Passive Eavesdropping: This involves information gathering by secretly listening to communications.

-Detecting Passive eavesdropping is harder than active ones because there are no backtracks to trace in the passive eavesdropping.
+> Detecting Passive eavesdropping is harder than active ones because there are no backtracks to trace in passive eavesdropping.

-An example of Eavesdropping is as follows:
+> An example of Eavesdropping is as follows:

-Different ways to Protect yourself from Cyber Attacks
+> Different ways to Protect yourself from Cyber Attacks

-- Do not share personal information online unless you’re sure about the authentication of a legitimate website.
+> - Do not share personal information online unless you’re sure about the authentication of a legitimate website.
 Also, change passwords regularly.
 Make sure that you’re not using the same password to different websites.

-- Make sure that you are using a website which starts with Secure HTTP(https) extension.
+> - Make sure that you are using a website that starts with a Secure HTTP(https) extension.

-- Always download and install software updates for your operating system.
+> - Always download and install software updates for your operating system.

-- Secure Wi-Fi networks and control access to hardware systems also.
+> - Secure Wi-Fi networks and control access to hardware systems also.

-- In organizations, train employees about cyber threats and how to avoid them.
-Limit employees to access information and authority for installation of softwares.
+> - In organizations, train employees about cyber threats and how to avoid them.
+Limit employees to access information and authority for installation of software.

-- Limit access to the database.
-Also, restrict permission to update or modify database other than a system admin.
+> - Limit access to the database.
+Also, restrict permission to update or modify a database other than a system admin.

-- Back up your files at least once per week.
-Save backup files to removable hard disk or a cloud.
-If it is possible to encrypt them with a strong encryption algorithm.
+> - Back up your files at least once per week.
+Save backup files to a removable hard disk or a cloud if it is possible to encrypt them with a strong encryption algorithm.